Cooling towers and evaporative condensers

 Cooling tower list

 Details from the application forms will appear in a public register.
-You can download a list of all cooling towers in South Oxfordshire from the menu on the right.
+You can download a list of all cooling towers in South Oxfordshire (see Downloads section of this page).